xiaozhibin/Assignment2/readme.md

 + force.html: The main html.
 + d3.js: D3 library.
++ style.css: define the appearance of the html.
 + force.js: The D3 script to read network data and create visualization.
 + miserables.json: Data of the co-occurence in LES Miserables.
 + screenshot: Some screenshots of our visualization.